 Immediate family members who are Canadian citizens or permanent residents carry significant weight.

 Professional advice recommended: ARC applications involve complex legal and procedural considerations.
 Because a refusal has serious consequences for future applications, consulting a licensed immigration lawyer or consultant before applying is strongly recommended.
-This guide explains the framework — not your specific case.
+This guide explains the framework, not your case.

 A removal order often intersects with other inadmissibility grounds.
-Get a detailed Admissibility Report showing how IRPA applies to your specific situation — with risk assessment and recommended next steps.
+Get a detailed Admissibility Breakdown showing how IRPA relates to your circumstances, with complexity overview and next steps reference.

 How long are you barred from Canada after deportation?+